pranaya-p1/Leaf-Lush/README.md

 # Project Definition – Leaf & Lush

 ## Purpose
 Leaf & Lush is a gardening-themed social networking web application designed to make gardening easy and accessible for young people.
-It allows users to share tips, post videos, participate in contests, buy and sell garden-related items, and track plant growth using personal dashboards.
+It allows users to share tips, post videos, participate in contests, and track plant growth using personal dashboards.
 Our goal is to create a supportive online gardening community.

 ## Functional Requirements (What the app will do)
 - Users can create an account and log in